 As described in Appendix A, a Trigger is a pre-defined early warning of change that results in confirmation of change and Jurisdictional and/or Bilateral Water Management to address the change/trend.
-Multiple Triggers can be set to invoke additional actions as necessary (e.g. degrading conditions).
-For water quantity, the Parties have defined a Trigger as a percentage of the Available Water (e.g., <50%) that, if exceeded, results in Jurisdictional and/or Bilateral Water Management that will be determined by the BMC.
+Multiple Triggers can be set to invoke additional actions as necessary, for example, if there are degrading conditions.
+For water quantity, the Parties have defined a Trigger as a percentage of the Available Water (e.g., <50%) that, if exceeded, results in Jurisdictional and/or

+Bilateral Water Management that will be determined by the BMC.

 Triggers may be set for class 2 Transboundary Waters and will be set for class 3 Transboundary Waters according to the RIM approach.
+The BMC will determine the best monitoring location to calculate the amount of Available Water being passed from the upstream jurisdiction to the downstream jurisdiction, taking into consideration both the upstream and the downstream watersheds as part of its assessment.